This chowder-like Buffalo Chicken Soup is thick and creamy with all the flavor of Buffalo chicken wings, but without the mess!

-- 6 oz sharp cheddar, shredded
+- 6 ounces sharp cheddar shredded

-- 2 cups cooked, cubed chicken breast (or rotisserie chicken)
+- 2 cups cooked cubed chicken breast or rotisserie chicken

-- 3 tablespoons crumbled blue cheese (for garnish)
+- 3 tablespoons crumbled blue cheese for garnish

-- 2 scallions, white and green parts, thinly sliced (for garnish)
+- 2 scallions white and green parts, thinly sliced (for garnish)

 - Stir in the flour and cook 2 minutes, then gradually whisk in the chicken stock, milk, Worcestershire, Dijon, hot sauce, salt, and pepper.
 Stirring frequently, bring the soup up to a boil over medium heat, then turn heat down and simmer 10 minutes.